cancer-research-data-inside/lymphoma/Readme.md

 Donate us to help more patients!
 # Donate USD digital:
 USD Digital token is not itself a US dollar, but Paxos Trust Company, LLC is responsible for backing each token with a US dollar held in segregated accounts at FDIC-insured, U.S. banks.
 Paxos Trust Company, LLC is also responsible for issuing and redeeming each token in exchange for $1.00 USD.
-You can start to generate USDD with $0 investment  **bluemagic** link above as of today (1/10/2021).
+You can start to generate USDD with $0 investment from **bluemagic** link above as of today (1/10/2021).
 I am keeping my finger crossed to get some funding for my cancer research ML program :).
 ![Donate USD digital to cancer-research-data-inside](cancer-research-data-inside-usdd.png)
 # Donate Bitcoin:
 ![Donate BTC to cancer-research-data-inside](cancer-research-data-inside-btc.png)